 Our Flock

-The sheep flock at Observatory Hill Farm consists of white and naturally colored purebred Corriedales, several Australian Bond sheep, and a few Corriedale-Bond crosses.
-The Corriedale breed was developed in New Zealand from 1868 through 1910 and is now the second most common sheep in the world after the Merino.Abagail The Australian Bond sheep, developed during the same period as the Corriedale, is sometimes called an Australian Corriedale, as their body type and fleece are very similar.
+The sheep flock at Observatory Hill Farm consists mainly of white and naturally colored purebred Corriedales.
+The Corriedale breed was developed in New Zealand around 1900 by crossing the Merino and Lincoln breeds.
+Corriedales are now the second most common sheep in the world after the Merino.Abagail

-Corriedales are known for a fleece of medium-fine crimp and fiber diameter, ideal for handspinning and yet not so delicate a fiber that spinning it results in neps and noils.
+Corriedales are generally known for a fleece of medium-fine crimp and fiber diameter, ideal for handspinning and yet not so delicate a fiber that spinning it results in neps and noils.
 Fine Corriedale fleeceHowever, most of our flock has unusually fine and soft fiber for Corriedales, with a tightly spaced crimp similar to Merino or Cormo, and average fiber diameter of 25-26 microns.

 Our flock is therefore special among Corriedale sheep, and the fleeces the sheep grow are prized for their exceptionally soft handle.
 We owe a debt of gratitude to Dick and Gretchen Regnery for their years of careful selection and breeding which resulted in this population of unique Corriedales.

 The flock wears jackets year-round New lambs discovering grassto keep the best part of their fleeces clean.
 Some people have expressed concern about how comfortable the jackets are for the sheep, especially in the summer.
-In fact, since most of our sheep have dark wool, wearing a bright colored jacket keeps them much cooler on the sunny pasture than they would normally be.
+In fact, since most of our sheep have dark wool, wearing a light colored jacket keeps them much cooler on the sunny pasture than they would normally be.
 Also, sheep cool their bodies not by sweating from their skin, but by panting (like dogs), and by allowing the wind to blow on their undersides which are not covered by wool.
 Since the jackets do not cover these areas, they do not prevent the sheep from keeping themselves cool.

 Zirconia flirting with Mark

 Our sheep receive a great deal of individual attention, although they are always ready and willing to have more!
-We would not enjoy breeding sheep if they ran away from us every time we approached.
+We would not enjoy keeping sheep if they ran away from us every time we approached.
 Our sheep interact with us and love being rubbed and scratched, and we enjoy getting to know their individual personalities.
 Some of those individuals, it seems, want to make sure we understand that they are the bosses on the farm!
 We admit, we answer to our flock at all times.

 The flock in winter